 To answer this question as well as any others you might have, we’ve put together this article as a guide.
 We’ve also included a few signs that can help you see if your ac’s expansion valve is failing or is faulty and what you can do to fix the problem.

-If you need to replace the air conditioner expansion valve and prefer to have a professional do it, our team at Clover Services is ready to help.
+If you need to replace the air conditioner expansion valve and prefer to have a professional do it, our team at Clover Contracting is ready to help.
 We can also help you deal with a variety of other HVAC projects, including repairs and installations.

 What Is an Expansion Valve?

 Though there are different types of expansion valves that all work in slightly different ways, they all have the same function.
 At its placement in an air conditioner’s system, an expansion valve is responsible for further cooling the refrigerant passing through it.
 It does so by essentially expanding the liquid.
 This releases more of the pressure that the refrigerant has, letting it release the last of its heat and turning everything in the pipe into a fully low pressure liquid state.

 How Does an Expansion Valve Work in an Air Conditioner?

 The best way to understand the purpose of an expansion valve is by understanding how the refrigerant inside the system works as well.
 Most AC models function with the use of refrigerant that runs through piping.
 When the system is on and hot air is brought in, the refrigerant is responsible for absorbing the heat into it.
 The now cool air is blown back into the building, but that heat still needs to be released.

 Naturally, the best place for the refrigerant to release heat is outdoors.
 It’s pushed through the system’s specialized piping in a gas state to the AC’s outdoor unit where the heat is blown out of the refrigerant.
 The now-liquid is then brought in to absorb more heat.
 However, at this point, the refrigerant is still too warm to work effectively.
 This is where the AC’s expansion valve comes into play.

 Why Expansion Valves Are Important for AC Functionality